cube3power/atsd/rule-engine/functions-rules.md

 Examples:

-The following expression will evaluate to `true` if the average value of samples in the current window exceeds 10 and if rule 'disk_used_check' is open for the same entity.
+The following expression will evaluate to `true` if the average value of samples in the current window exceeds 10 and if the 'disk_used_check' rule is open for the same entity.

 ```javascript
   avg() > 10 && rule_open('disk_used_check')